youngchang8660/HTML-CSS-Practice-Problems/README.md

 * Locate the element with the class of `menu`, `logo` and `sign-in`.
   * Assign a display that will allow these elements to appear on the same line.
 * Locate the element with the class of `menu`.
-  * Assign a position, left, and top.
+  * Use `float` to position the element to the left.
 * Locate the element with the class of `sign-in`.
-  * Assign a position, right, and top.
-* Locate the element with the class of `bottom-container`
+  * Use `float` to position the element to the right.
-  * Assign a position and bottom property so it slightly overlaps the container below it.

 ## Step 2